Billing and Insurance

 To avoid fees, we kindly ask that you cancel or reschedule your appointment with greater than 48 hours notice.
 This can be done through our online booking system.
 Payments will be credited towards another appointment.

 We understand there may be times when an unforeseen or extenuating emergency occurs.
 Should you experience an extenuating circumstance, please contact your SpeakSTRONG© provider right away.
-Thank you!

 We will work with you to design a therapy plan that fits your budget.
 We also encourage you to explore coverage options that may apply to you.